IanMercer/pi-sniffer/docs/GettingStarted.md

 `sudo systemctl status pi-sniffer.service`

-* [optional, on Ubuntu in particular] open firewall so multiple instances can communicate
+* [optional] For Ubuntu and some other Linx distributions open a firewall port so multiple instances can communicate

 `sudo ufw allow 7779/udp`